 As for the autograph signings, there were a number of celebrities from an assortment of mediums that were more than happy to sign items for RTX attendees who snagged autograph tickets in advance of the show.
 These celebrities included popular YouTubers such as Jared Knabenbauer — better known to the community as ProJared — and Jirard Khalil aka “The Completionist,” who are both best known for their video commentaries about both classic and current video games; Jessica Nigri, who is a professional cosplayer; and Jen Brown and Shannon McCormick, part of the voice cast of RWBY.

 The core of RTX, however, was the Expo Hall.
-The Expo Hall was located in the heart of the Austin Convention Center, and played host to a variety of vendors, game demos and live broadcasts.
+The Expo Hall is in the heart of the Austin Convention Center; it hosts a variety of vendors, game demos and live broadcasts.
 Among the winding maze of booths and displays were all sorts of merchandise.
-Some of the standout highlights included pixel art designs of popular game and anime characters (seen above) and game shops selling rare and vintage, classic video games.
-There was also a large stage setup where audiences could sit down and watch live tapings of tournaments, contests, and other shows being broadcast live via streaming services to those who were unable to attend RTX in person.
+Some of the standout highlights include pixel art designs of popular game and anime characters (seen above); as well as game shops selling rare and vintage, classic video games.
+There was also a large stage setup where audiences could sit down and watch live tapings of tournaments; not to mention contests and programs being broadcast live via streaming services to those unable to attend RTX in person.

 Overall, RTX is a wonderful event for those who are interested in new media.
-Whether you can already name a favorite YouTuber, are just getting into machinima, have a love of video games and comics, or just want to engage with an incredibly welcoming and hospitable community, the Rooster Teeth Expo is the perfect starting point for getting into the convention scene.
+Whether you can already name a favorite YouTuber or are just getting into machinima; if you have a love of video games and comics; or just want to engage with a welcoming and hospitable community, the Rooster Teeth Expo is the perfect starting point.
 I highly recommend planning to attend RTX 2017, which is dated for July 7-9.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!